XiaotingChen/denopa/README.md

 ### Usage

-*The bam files should be indexed using samtools before running the package. *
+*The bam files should be indexed using samtools before running the package. * `The package was only tested in alignments from bowtie2.
+The compatibility to other aligners is not guaranteed. `

 ```
 usage: denopa [-h] -i INPUT [-o OUTPUT] [-b BUFFERSIZE] [-s CHROMSKIP] [-n NAME] [-m MAXLEN] [--proc PROC] [-p PARER] [-q QNFR] [-r]